mavdol/altv-rpc/README.md

         * [callClient(name, args)](#callclientname-args-1)

 ## Installation
-**ALt:v rpc need to be included in every resource in which you want to use RPC system!**
+**aLt:v rpc need to be included in every resource in which you want to use RPC system!**

 ### client
 1. Download rpc files